-Juicy, tender pork shoulder steaks are quick and easy to prepare on the grill or stove top – a delicious dinner option year-round.
+Juicy, tender pork shoulder steak recipes for the grill and for the stove top – a delicious dinner option year-round.

 As opposed to pork chops which can be cut from various parts of the pig, in the majority of instances

-Another name for this cut of pork is Boston style shoulder butt.
-As opposed to the denser and easy to overcook picnic shoulder the pork shoulder cut from near the neck of the pig is nicely marbled and exceptionally tender.
+Another name for this cut of pork is Boston butt.
+As opposed to the denser and easy to overcook picnic shoulder the pork shoulder blade cut is nicely marbled and exceptionally tender.

-The higher fat content of the cut infuses the meat with flavor and makes it juicy as it melts away during cooking.
-For lovers of pork like myself pork shoulder steaks (or roasts) are to die for.
+Its higher fat content infuses the meat with flavor and makes it juicy as it melts away during cooking.
+For lovers of pork like myself pork shoulder blade steaks (or roasts) are to die for.
 I’d turn down a beef steak any time for a juicy grilled pork steak.
 Any time.

 There is another pork steak, called the arm steak, cut from above the front hocks and just underneath the picnic shoulder.
 It is quite tough, so for the most part pork shoulder blade cuts are considered THE pork steak.